python/cpython/Doc/library/typing.rst

       Point2D = TypedDict('Point2D', {'x': int, 'y': int, 'label': str})

-   The functional syntax should also be used when any of the keys are not valid :ref:`identifiers`, for example because they are keywords or contain hyphens.
+   The functional syntax should also be used when any of the keys are not valid :ref:`identifiers <identifiers>`, for example because they are keywords or contain hyphens.
    Example::

       # raises SyntaxError